lucieyarish/add-to-cart/README.md

 # Add to Cart

-🛒 A web app for creating shopping list disguised as mobile app.
+🛒 A web app for creating shopping list disguised as mobile app built with HTML, CSS, JavaScript and Firebase.

 ## About the Project